Entrepreneurial personality, a matter of mindset?

 In short, a dreamer who acts.
 The enterprising venture owner puts his vision into practice.
 This blog by Barry Dunlop describes a colorful image of the mindset of a successful entrepreneur.

-Curious about your entrepreneurial personality profile?
-Test it now.
+Curious about your entrepreneurial profile?
+Do the E-Scan and Test it now.

 Read this wonderful example where entrepreneurial behavior comes vividly to life: the inspirational story of Mr. Selfridge.

 What if you are not entrepreneurial?